Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

 \textbf{Decomposition (Decomp.)} represents that the input signal is decomposed into multiple signal components.
 The model without the decomposition denotes the input signal is just mapped into a single signal component.

 \textbf{Disentanglement (Disent.)} represents the mechanism of using the KL divergence term for disentangling the inferred factors.
-The model without disentanglement is achieved by removing the KL divergence term in the objective function Eq.(4) during training.
+The model without disentanglement is achieved by removing the KL divergence term from the objective function Eq.(\ref{eq:likelihood}) during training.

 \textbf{Reconstruction (Recons.)} represents the objective of forcing the inferred factors to reconstruct the input signals at the next time step.
-The model without the reconstruction is achieved by removing the reconstruction error, i.e., Eq.
-(7), during training.
+The model without the reconstruction is achieved by removing the reconstruction error from Eq. (\ref{eq:likelihood}) during training.

 \textbf{Independence (Ind.)} represents that the factors in a signal component only depend on the previous factors in the same signal component.
 The model without independence is implemented by concatenating all the latent factors in different signal components to predict the next factors in a signal component.